-We know the path back from COVID-19 isn't an easy one, but we've seen tremendous growth from our students over the past year.
-Their hard work and that of Arlington ISD teachers, counselors and staff who focused on several key areas
+We know the path back from COVID-19 isn't an easy one, but we've seen tremendous growth from our students over the past two years.
+The hard work of Arlington ISD teachers, counselors and staff is never done so they will stay focused on several key areas to help students continue growing.

 - Working with students in small groups in math and English classrooms